 Because my wireframes tend to be detailed, converting them into mockups is typically a stress free and fun process for me.
 I took care to pull text styles from my style guide and make changes to the guide itself if I needed something that wasn’t available.
 I also kept my master components on their own separate page, which is something I will continue to do in the future - it makes a huge difference!
 The Dzomo founders were pleased with my design with only a few minor adjustments to be made.

 I learned so much from my Industry Design Project.
-SO.
-MUCH!
 As I mentioned earlier in the case study, there were a few bumps in the road after the initial kickoff meeting.
 My first big lesson was to ask more questions at the beginning of the process, and what kind of questions provide the most important context for the project at hand.
 Secondly, I learned that sketches & personal brainstorm sessions are not a reliable way to express your ideas to your clients.
 It was an invaluable project and I'm grateful that such a project was part of the Springboard curriculum.